Click on each question to jump down the page for its answer

 6. Are your stories available in books?

-Except for a story and a poem being printed by two educational publishers in Europe, no, not yet.
 Before I built this site, I submitted stories to several picture book publishers over a two-year period.
 The process was so slow that I grew very impatient.
 Publishers prefer that you submit to only one publishing house at a time.
 Their readers have to go through thousands of submissions each year.
 It often takes months for a manuscript to be read and returned with a polite rejection slip.

 When I realized that I could self-publish on the Internet and bypass readers, editors, art directors and publishers to see for myself if anyone would actually like my stories, I jumped at the chance.
 I don't make any money by making them available for free this way, but I know my work is being enjoyed by hundreds of thousands of children around the world and my writing and illustrations keep getting better.